MegaCrafter/megacrafter/README.md

 # MegaCrafter
 Hi!
 I'm a versatile programmer.
 I have the ability of learning everything faster than the average person.
 This allows me to try so many things in small portions of time.
+(This is not bragging.
+Just stating a personal trait.
+Please no r/iamverysmart)

 ## Some Examples Of My Programming Fields
 Desktop apps, mobile apps (android, flutter), web apps (full stack), networking (communication with packets), competitive programming, low-level systems...